TRY THESE 3 DIFFERENT DETOX BATH RECIPES AT HOME.

-You cannot visibly see these toxins as you sweat them out of your body, but rest assured that they are in there and salts can help pull them out through your skin.
+You cannot visibly see these toxins as you sweat them out of your body, but rest assured that they are in there and salts can help pull them out through the pores of your skin.
 Some of the most commonly used bath salts are Epsom Salts or Dead Sea Salts.
 Both types of salts are highly effective at drawing toxins out of your body.

-Another beneficial essential oil to add to your water is uplifting grapefruit essential oil is beneficial because…and this is a good one ladies….grapefruit essential oil helps to break up cellulite!
+Another beneficial essential oil to add to your water is uplifting grapefruit essential oil.
+The reason is that…and this is a good one ladies….grapefruit essential oil helps to break up cellulite!
 (2)

-To increase the cellulite-reducing quality of your detox baths, be sure to knead the areas affected by cellulite with your fingertips to help further break up the fatty tissue and smooth out the area.
+To increase the cellulite-reducing quality of your detox baths, be sure to knead the areas affected by cellulite with your fingertips to help further break up the fatty tissue and smooth out those areas.

 Using a hand-held massager is also effective at breaking up cellulite.
 This is a good beauty practice regardless of the ingredients you use in your detox bath because most of us are in a constant battle to achieve smooth, firm thighs.

 Caveat: If you are prone to high blood pressure, you may not want to partake in a salt-based detox bath because salt has been known to raise blood pressure.